stabilaprotocol/documentation-en/docs/introduction/dpos.md

 - Epoch: STABILA sets an Epoch to be 6 hours.
 The last 2 block time of an Epoch is the maintenance period, during which block generating order for the next Epoch will be decided.

 - The maintenance period: STABILA sets the period to be 2 block time, which is 6 seconds.
-This period of time is used to count the votes for candidates.
+This period of time is used to count the votes for executives.
 There are 4 Epochs in 24 hours, and naturally, 4 maintenance periods.
 During the maintenance period, no block is generated and block generation order for the next Epoch is decided.

 ![image](https://github.com/stabilaprotocol/documentation-en/raw/master/images/sequence_en.jpg)